The time will come for everyone: one way or another, you’ll be ready to exit your business.

 They harness the power of consistency.
 They have highly developed systems and processes ranging from employee handbooks to accounting templates.
 These enable them to operate profitably and reliably without the constant presence of ownership.

 If you plan on exiting your business someday, it’s up to you to multiply its value by building it to operate profitably without your day-to-day engagement.
-By escaping the routine grind, you’ll free up time and energy to devote to concrete improvements with the best polished concrete in Perth.
+By escaping the routine grind, you’ll free up time and energy to devote to concrete improvements.
 At the same time, you’ll build a business which is exponentially more attractive to buyers.

 Lessons from the Franchise Arena